AKOM continues recovery efforts during Operation Halong Response

 |0

-This work, AKOM continues recovery efforts during Operation Halong Response [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AKOM continues recovery efforts during Operation Halong Response [Image 10 of 10], by CPT Balinda ONeal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.